Our Commitment to Service

 The following groups may qualify for the military tuition rate:

-- All U.S. Military branches who are Active Duty Military, Guard and Active Reserve members, retired military
+- All U.S. Military branches who are Active Duty Military, Guard and Active Reserve members

 - Current spouse or dependent of anyone listed above